Programme Dates: June 29th - September 7th, 2018

 To prepare our scholars for a research career in the life sciences, students will attend a series of workshops on scientific presentation skills, academic writing, graduate education, and conference poster design.
 In order to cover important issues of a life science researcher, scholars will also attend short workshops on topics such as bioethics and lab safety.

 During the weekly semniars, scholars will be given the chance to present their projects to the other scholars and faculty members.
 This way, they learn to communicate about their lab experiences and progress, but also have the chance to explore topics outside of their main field of study.

 New faculty members with cutting edge research topics will introduce themselves and their research focus during our lecture series and the opening retreat.

 Several excursions and visits are scheduled over the summer, opening oportunities for networking with peers and researchers, both in the academia and the industry.

-Amgen Scholars will participate in the Annual Symposium (early September), to be held at the European Amgen Scholars host site at the University of Cambridge, where all scholars will present their research experiences in a poster session.
-Travel costs and accommodation for this event will be covered for all Amgen Scholars.
+Additionally, all LMU Amgen Scholars will participate in the Annual Symposium (early September), to be held by the European Amgen Scholars host site at the University of Cambridge, where around 100 scholars will present their research experiences in a poster session.

 What does the programme support?